Breastfeeding is the number one recommended feeding method for infants below the age of six months.

 However, it is also possible for a baby not to enjoy breast milk when they are born with certain genetic conditions.

-This instance is scarce because even the most complicated babies tend to enjoy breast milk.
+This instance is scarce because even the most complicated babies enjoy breast milk.

-Even those with Down syndrome still enjoy breast milk only that instead of having it directly from the breasts, they feed through bottles.
+Even those with Down syndrome still enjoy breast milk only because they feed through bottles instead of having it directly from the breasts.

 Maple syrup urine disease

-When these acids accumulate in a newborn’s body, they’ll come out in the form of sweet-smelling syrup through the urine.
+When these acids accumulate in a newborn’s body, they’ll come out as sweet-smelling syrup through the urine.

 You must also note that when ignored, it can quickly lead to death even before you realize its adverse symptoms.

-Babies that suffer from this condition can always enjoy their early meal in the form of doctor-prescribed formulas that are free of the above three amino acids.
+Babies suffering from this condition can always enjoy their early meal in the form of doctor-prescribed formulas free of the above three amino acids.